jtnydv/proton/README.md

     WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-    Disclaimer:
-    Usage of the Proton Framework for attacking targets without prior mutual consent is illegal.
-It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
-Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 ***